continued from previous

 “I don’t care” she replied defiantly as she kept walking.
 Later that night, she received a message from the University:

 She slammed the laptop shut and pulled her coat off the back of the chair so angrily, that it made it spin several times.
-As she turned the lights off in the lab, one light stayed on: the green glow coming from the incubators, where her samples of phytoplankton mutants were growing under different light, temperature, and nutritional conditions.
+As she turned the lights off in the lab, one light stayed on: the green glow coming from the incubators, where her samples of phytoplankton mutants were growing under various light, temperature, and nutritional conditions.
 As she exited the elevator on the ground floor, she saw a familiar figure sitting in the reception lobby.
+It was John.

-She was surprised at herself for recognising him in the dark.
-His hair and beard looked the same as 4 years ago, only that it had changed into a silver-white colour that contrasted with his blue-black coat.
-He wore the same glasses, and the coat was the same one that he sported during most of his days at the university.
+She was surprised that she recognized his silhouette in the dark.
+His hair and beard looked exactly the same as 4 years ago, only now much lighter, they greys beginning to take over.
+He still wore the same glasses, and even the same coat that he sported during most his days at the university.
 Olivia knew that coat well.
-It was etched vividly in her memory from the days when she sat at the front row of his class, watching him deliver his famous Extinction Biology courses.
+It was etched vividly in her memory from the days when she sat at the front row of his class, watching him deliver his famous Extinction Ecology courses.

-She walked over to the white leather couch where John was sitting, as if she had seen a ghost.
+She walked over to the white leather couch where John was sitting, still visibly in distress from the e-mail.
 They looked at each other in silence first.
-Then a smile broke out.
+Then smiles broke out.
 There was a lot of catching up to do.